pingcap/blog/build-a-ruby-on-rails-app-with-tidb.md

  database: tidb_rails_development
 ```

 Now, TiDB is already set up and ready to use with your Rails app.
-You don’t have to configure anything else.
+You don't have to configure anything else.

 ### Step 3: Create a database